hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 In this article, I will only focus on the two motivation above.
 The *motto* of this article is: *simple as instant noodle*, i.e. easy to implement and effective as heck!
 I will overview [3,5 sorts of instant noodles][3-5-anonymous] to help you survive everyday situations in MTL.
 This blog post serves me as a lecture note as well, so here you will find more in-depth theoretical stuffs (that normally only the full papers have) than a typical survey will do.
 This article will be structured as following:

--  In [**Section 1**][section-1], I will outline the challenges of optimizing multiple objectives at once and describe a cool paper from [NeurIPS 2018][nips2018] that fits our motto of *instant noodleness.* Then, in [**subsection 1.4**][subsection-1-4], I will propose some modifications of my own to it that generalizes the approach to more complicated architectures that I used in practical applications.
+-  In [**Section 1**][section-1], I will outline the challenges of optimizing multiple objectives at once and describe a cool paper from [NeurIPS 2018][nips2018] that fits our motto of *instant noodleness.* Then, in [**subsection 1.4**][subsection-1-4], I will make some remarks and propose some modifications of my own to it that generalizes the approach to more complicated architectures that I used in practical applications.

 -  In [**Section 2**][section-2], I will discuss the challenges when for each input sample, we don't have ground truth to each of the tasks to it &mdash; a very common situation in MTL.
 Then, I will describe the *next noodle for ya* &mdash; a simple yet effective solution proposed on [WACV 2018][wacv2018].
 In [**subsection 2.3**][subsection-2-3], I will also expand this idea to a more *industrial* setting, and propose minor improvements using my experience in [Knowledge Distillation][knowledge-distillation].